 The left part of the AKVIS OilPaint window is taken by the Image Window with two tabs: Before and After.
 Under the Before tab you can see the original photo.
 The After tab shows the resulting image.
-You can switch between the windows by left-clicking on the tab with mouse button.
-To compare the original and the resulting images, click on the image and hold the button pressed - the program will currently switch between tabs.
+You can switch between the windows by clicking the tab.
+To compare the original and the resulting images, click in the image and hold the button pressed - the program will currently switch between tabs.

-In the upper part of the program's window you can see the Control Panel.
+In the upper part of the program's window, there is the Control Panel with the following controls:

 Navigate and scale the image using the Navigator.
 The frame in the Navigator surrounds the area of the image which is visible in the Image Window; the area outside of the frame will be shaded.
 The frame can be dragged, thereby changing the visible portion of the image.
-To move the frame, place the cursor within it, left click the mouse, and then drag.
+To move the frame, place the cursor within it, left-click the mouse, and drag.